 When should your company raise outside capital and how much should you raise?

-There seems to be an underlying assumption amongst many entrepreneurs that when you start a company you need to raise $500,000 to $1 million in seed funding pretty soon after the formation of your company to solidify your idea and test your product concept.
+There seems to be an underlying assumption amongst many entrepreneurs that when you start a company you need to raise $500,000 to $1 million in seed funding (some get a loan from somewhere like L3 Funding) pretty soon after the formation of your company to solidify your idea and test your product concept.
 That’s not the case.
 With there being options like loans that you can take out for your business, that might be something worth considering.
 Whether you are looking for a loan to open a restaurant, a coffee shop or even cannabis real estate loans (as you’ve seen how fast this industry is growing), it would be within your best interest to do some research beforehand.
 This way, you’ll have a better understanding.
 Plus, when it comes to owning a business, you want to make sure everything is approved before moving on to the next steps.

-Frequently, the thought process is something like this: “I need to pay myself and my team for the first year to 18 months while we prove out our idea.”
+Back to raising capital for startups though, frequently, the thought process is something like this: “I need to pay myself and my team for the first year to 18 months while we prove our idea”.
 This is a catastrophically bad idea and is likely to lead to a lot of frustration–or even worse–for you and your investors.

 Small to mid-size businesses can be tough investments.